 What’s new in healthcare design?
 What’s changing?
 Who’s doing what and where?
 And what do your local colleagues think about it all?

-Join us for “Research-based Innovations for Designing Staff Restorative Environments in Healthcare Facilities” with Adeleh Nejati, AIA, PhD, LEED AP, WELL AP, EDAC — your chance to catch up on the latest industry buzz, connect with colleagues in a casual setting over wine and hors d’oeuvres, and still get home in time for your favorite show.
+Join us for “Research-based Innovations for Designing Staff Restorative Environments in Healthcare Facilities” with Adeleh Nejati, AIA, PhD, LEED AP, WELL AP, EDAC and Erin Clark, RN, MS, EDAC, Clinical Operations Specialist, ClarkRN Consulting— your chance to catch up on the latest industry buzz, and connect with colleagues.

-Healthcare facilities have long been suffering from high staff turnover, burnout and fatigue, with shortages of young and motivated nursing staff.
+This time of COVID-19 has convinced us that nurse mental health & well-being is paramount.
+Nearly half of nurses exhibited substantial symptoms of work-related burnout pre COVID-19.
+How can we create spaces for nurses to help them through this?
+How can you support nursing in practice in a tangible & productive way?
 Focusing on both the staff and patient experience, today’s healthcare industry is looking for innovations to improve restorative staff environments that remedy burnout and improve well-being.
 In addition to supporting recruitment and retention, healthier and more satisfied nursing staff can provide higher quality of care that translates to higher patient and families’ satisfaction.
 This session will explore and summarize empirical evidence on environmental features that foster staff restoration, including: circadian lighting, acoustics, air quality, “microbreak” opportunities, workspace design, staff break room and garden design.
-Also, a review of recent research will be discussed identifying barriers that prevent nurses from taking restorative breaks.
-Qualitative results will be presented from a national survey of 1000 medical-surgical nurses.
-The presenter, a healthcare architect and researcher, will discuss the value of specific break-related policy and design interventions from program and project examples, domestic and international, local and enterprise wide.
+The presenters, a healthcare architect/researcher and a clinical operations consultant, will discuss the value of specific break-related policy and design interventions from program and project examples, domestic and international, local and enterprise wide.

 Adeleh Nejati, AIA, PhD, LEED AP, WELL AP, EDAC

 Healthcare Architect and Researcher